 Jo moved from Paris to the Dutch town of Bussum.
 She opened a small Guesthouse.
 Many writers and artists stayed with her at her guest house.

-These fortuitous relationships she made at her guest house helped her to be able to understand more about the art world during the time she lived.
+But, it was the fortuitous relationships she made at her guest house that helped her to be able to understand more about the art world during the time she lived.
 They also help open up doors that maybe would not have been open to her without these relationships.

 Showing Vincent Van Gogh’s Work To The World